FreeON/freeon/Restricted-HeH+-inp.md

 Helium Hydride Ion
 ------------------

 This example performs an RHF calculation on the [Helium hydride ion](http://en.wikipedia.org/wiki/Helium_hydride_ion) (HeH<sup>+</sup>) using [FreeON](http://freeon.org).
-Referece results calculated with MonoSCF and GAMESS-US as well as the GAMESS-US configuration file used to run the equivalent calculation are provided as comments.
+Referece results calculated with MondoSCF and GAMESS-US as well as the GAMESS-US configuration file used to run the equivalent calculation are provided as comments.

 ### The complete input file